Dr. Larry L Tieszen

 Johnson, R.C., and Tieszen, L.L., 1993, Carbon isotope discrimination, water relations, and gas exchange in temperate grass species and accessions, chap.
 19 of Ehleringer, J.R., Hall, A.E., and Farquhar, G.D., eds., Stable isotopes and plant carbon-water relations: San Diego, Calif., Academic Press, p.
 281-296.

 Roberts, M.J., Long, S.P., Tieszen, L.L., and Beadle, C.L., 1993, Measurement of plant biomass and net primary production of herbaceous vegetation, chap.
 1 of Hall, D.O., Scurlock, J.M.O., Bolhar-Nordenkampf, H.R., Leegood, R.C., and Long, S.P., eds., Photosynthesis and production in a changing environment—a field and laboratory manual: New York, Chapman & Hall, p.
 1-21.

-Tieszen, L.L., and Fagre, T., 1993, Effect of diet quality and composition on the isotopic composition of respiratory CO2, bone collagen, bioapatite, and soft tissues, in Lambert, J.B., and Grupe, G., eds., Prehistoric human bone—archaeology at the molecular level: New York, Springer-Verlag, p.
+Tieszen, L.L., and Fagre, T., 1993, Effect of diet quality and composition on the isotopic composition of respiratory CO2, bone collagen, bioapatite, and soft tissues, in Lambert, J.B., and Grupe, G., eds., Prehistoric human bone—archeology at the molecular level: New York, Springer-Verlag, p.
 121-155.